Notice: Undefined index: order in /home/mhamilton/public_html/index.php on line 58

 BERBICE dbl-arc, British Guiana postal history

-1841 wrapper to the Revd A. Tidman, London with BERBICE DE 31 1841 seriffed dbl-arc (T.6, ERD, showing inverted figure "1" in year) rated 1/- (last date of quarter ounce rate, introduced JA 1 1840) unpaid with FE 18 1842 arrival and docketted "acknowledged 1 March 1842".
+(BRG67488) 1841 wrapper to the Revd A. Tidman, London with BERBICE DE 31 1841 seriffed dbl-arc (T.6, ERD, showing inverted figure 1 in year) rated 1/- (last date of quarter ounce rate, introduced JA 1 1840) unpaid with FE 18 1842 arrival and docketed acknowledged 1 March 1842.
 Exhibition quality (the only example dated 1841) and possibly the only example carried by the old Falmouth sailing packets.

-The last old sailing packet "Seagull" landed mail fom Jamaica at Falmouth on 3 March 1842.
+The last old sailing packet Seagull landed mail from Jamaica at Falmouth on 3 March 1842.
 The packet rate was reduced to 1/- per half ounce on 1 January 1842.

 £325